Lucie De Lacy

 He presents the Electronica Show each month on RFM, in association with the Independent Electric Group - a collective of musicians and spoken word artists based in Chesterfield.
 The show is adored by lovers of soulful synthesis and glorious glitchiness.

-But with his background in the Manchester indie scene, and an unwavering love of Bowie, his record collection goes far beyond just electronica, and his weekly live show - The Thursday Bazaar - is beautifully eclectic.
+But with his background in the Manchester indie scene, and an unwavering love of Bowie, his record collection goes far beyond just electronica, and his occasional appearances on 6 O'Clock Live are beautifully eclectic.

 John ‘Redders’ Redhead is our unashamed peddler of indie, rock and pop nostalgia, and has taken on the task of starting everyone’s weekends off in style with his new Friday evening weekly Redders’ Rewind slot.
 It's commonly referred to as TFI Redders, even though that's not its name.